The Leonid meteor shower peaks during the night between November 17 and 18. more

-World Diabetes Day is held on November 14 each year.
-The day aims to increase an awareness of the effects of diabetes and its complications amongst the general population and professionals in a range of sectors.
+On November 14 each year, World Diabetes Day aims to increase an awareness of the effects of diabetes and the complications caused by the disease.

 The World Diabetes Day campaign is led by the International Diabetes Federation and its member associations around the world, including the American Diabetes Association, Diabetes UK, Diabetes Australia, the Canadian Diabetes Association, Diabetes South Africa, Diabetes New Zealand and the Diabetic Association of India.
 These organizations arrange events at international, national and local levels.